-This is one of the the first, if not the first, published gravel route in The Dalles / Hood River region.
-We believe it was originally published by the guys at Our Mother Mountain.
-This route “kick started” the gravel cycling scene in Columbia River Gorge area.
-It is more road than gravel, has a bit of traffic along certain segments … but the views are big and so worthwhile.
+This is one of the first, if not the first, published gravel route in The Dalles / Hood River region.
+It was created by Donny Kolb and originally published on the Velodirt site (no longer an active site on the web).
+This route “kick-started” the gravel cycling scene in the Columbia River Gorge area.
+It is more road than gravel and has a bit of traffic on certain segments, but the views are big and worthwhile.
 The ride is exposed to both sun and wind.
 However, it is a good early season ride as the elevation never gets above 2500 feet.

 Bucky Rides has a very complete and detailed description of the route.

-We have classified this route as a Training Route in that it lacks some of the more adventurous elements of gravel cycling that we love and it has several segments on state highways (~ 20 miles of riding in total).
-We have not ridden this route, but we are familiar with many of the roads.
-We do not consider this a destination ride, but if we lived in the Hood River / The Dalles area it would be a go to route 1 to 2 times per year.
+We have classified this route as a Training Route in that it lacks some of the more adventurous elements of gravel cycling that we love, and it has several segments on state highways (~ 20 miles of riding in total).
+We do not consider this a destination ride, but if we lived in the Hood River / The Dalles area, it would be a go-to route 1 to 2 times per year.

 We strongly suggest a red blinky light for this ride.
 And … there is food / water at Biggs Junction, about the halfway point.

 – Loop: 59 miles / 3900 ft gain